-Private hostnames and IPs · Cloudflare for Teams docs
+Private hostnames and IPs

 On the client side, your end users need to be able to easily connect to Cloudflare and, more importantly, your network.
 This connection is handled by Cloudflare WARP.
 This client can be rolled out to your entire organization in just a few minutes using your in-house MDM tooling and it establishes a secure connection from your users’ devices to the Cloudflare network.

-In this page, we will cover how to define your internal DNS resolver with Cloudflare for Teams and how to create a new Private IP/Hostname application in Cloudflare Access.
+Follow the steps below to define your internal DNS resolver with Cloudflare Zero Trust and to resolve requests to your private network using Cloudflare Tunnel.

 - Cloudflare Tunnel must be properly configured to route traffic to a private IP space.